lmorchard/blog.decafbad.com/_posts/2008-09-01-writing-a-delicious-command-for-ubiquity.markdown

 Another bit here that shows more access of browser resources is the construction of a unique User-Agent header for this API call based on the browser's own User-Agent string, something that's suggested in the guidelines for using the Delicious API.

-Finally, the `.execute()` methodâ€”and the command itselfâ€”is wrapped up with by sending off the bookmark data encoded as POST form variables with the `._buildQueryString()` utility method.
+Finally, the `.execute()` method—and the command itself—is wrapped up with by sending off the bookmark data encoded as POST form variables with the `._buildQueryString()` utility method.

-And, that's itâ€”a command-driven Delicious browser extension in a little over 200 lines of code.
+And, that's it—a command-driven Delicious browser extension in a little over 200 lines of code.
 There's still more to be done to really make this thing full-featured, but I think this shows off the basic features of Ubiquity.
 I'm hoping to dig in deeper and explore further, taking a look at running Greasemonkey-style code at [browser startup and page load][load], as well as playing with some more browser chrome features.

 [load]: https://wiki.mozilla.org/Labs/Ubiquity/Ubiquity_0.1_Author_Tutorial#Running_on_page_load_and_startup